 With a claims made policy, any policy limit updates and/or coverage changes automatically apply to the policy all the way back to the firm’s prior acts date.
 For example, if an insured was to increase their limit to $1,000,000 in the policy term for 2018, but a new claim is reported with the negligent act occurring during the 2017 policy term, the claim would now be covered with 1M limits.
 Whereas an occurrence policy provides a separate limit for each year coverage is in place and is not retroactively adjusted with each change made to the policy.

 Additionally, unlike occurrence policies, claims made policies start at a discounted rate.
 The only services being covered by the policy are the services done since the prior acts date, thus resulting in a discount for the first year.
 With each year that passes, all new services and all previous services going back to the first day the initial policy took effect is now covered, resulting in premium increases.
 These premium increases continue at a declining percentage until the firm is considered “mature.”
+This industry wide pricing structure is called step rate.

 As coverage is maintained and prior acts build, claims made policies can build off of other claims made policies.
 Insureds can move coverage from one carrier to another and continue their coverage as long as their policy remains active between each carrier.
 Without consecutive coverage, other insurance companies will not pick up an insured's prior acts date and a gap will occur in the policy.